How Much Are Most Car Accident Settlements?

 • Pay stubs to show lost income.

-3. Reassess the First Offer — Insurance companies often start with low offers, hoping you’ll take the money quickly.
+3. Reassess the First Offer — Insurance companies often start with low offers to resolve claims quickly.
 Don’t rush.
 Make sure you know the full cost of your injuries, lost income, and future care before saying yes.
 Once you accept, you can’t ask for more, even if your condition gets worse.

 Wondering, “Can I refuse a settlement offer?”
-Yes, you can reject it, especially if it’s too low.
+Yes, you can reject it, especially if you think the offer doesn’t adequately address your losses.
 Contact a skilled accident lawyer if you’re unsure how to respond.

-4. Work With a Car Accident Attorney — They know how to deal with insurers, collect evidence, and fight for your best outcome.
+4. Work With a Car Accident Attorney — An attorney knows how to deal with insurers, collect evidence, and advocate for your rights.
 Most car accident lawyers work on a contingency basis, meaning you won’t pay attorney fees unless your case succeeds.
-You may still be responsible for case-related costs, which our attorneys will thoroughly discuss with you, along with the fee arrangement.
+You may still be responsible for case-related costs regardless of the outcome, which our accident lawyers will thoroughly discuss with you, along with the fee arrangement.
 Contact Arash Law to get further guidance on your claim.

 Common Questions About Car Accident Settlements